 Reservations required (2 people minimum); 11:00-13:00; Access: Kyoto City Bus #9, get off at Ichijo Modoribashi; Tel: 075-432-6701; www.tondaya.co.jp/

 Temple & Shrine Flea Markets

-To-ji Temple: This market is focused on antiques of all kinds; Usually not too crowded and great value all around; 7:00-16:00.
+This market (first Sun. of month) is focused on antiques of all kinds; Usually not too crowded and great value all around; 7:00-16:00.

-Chion-ji Temple: Kyoto's biggest handicraft market; An absolutely amazing range of handmade things and incredible prices too!; 8:00-16:00.
+Kyoto's biggest handicraft market (15th of every month); An absolutely amazing range of handmade things and incredible prices too!; 8:00-16:00.

-To-ji Temple: Also known as Kobo-san, this mega temple market offers everything and is extremely popular; Go early, especially if on a weekend or a national holiday; 7:00-17:00.
+Also known as Kobo-san, this mega temple market (21st of every month) offers everything and is extremely popular; Go early, especially if on a weekend or a national holiday; 7:00-17:00.

-Kitano Tenman-gu Shrine: Also known as Tenjin-san, this super shrine market sprawls in and around this major shrine complex; 7:00-16:30.
+Also known as Tenjin-san, this super shrine market (25th of every month) sprawls in and around this major shrine complex; 7:00-16:30.

-NOTE: Markets shut down much earlier in autumn and winter; When the days get longer and warmer sellers tend to stay a little longer.
+NOTE: Markets shut down much earlier in autumn and winter; when the days get longer and warmer sellers might stay a little longer.